seven-hills-technology/seven-hills-technology.github.io/elastic-meetup.md

 layout: default
 title: Cincinnati Elastic User Group for Elasticsearch
-description: Seven Hills Technology is the proud organizer of the Cincinnati Elastic User Group meetup.
+description: Seven Hills Technology is the proud organizer of the Cincinnati Elastic User Group meetup to collaborate on Elasticsearch, Kibana, and related products.
 ---

 <section class="sh-intro">